squadracorsepolito/SCanner-adapter/README.md

 ```

 ### CONFIG file
-To configure the parameters of the program you have to create a 'CONFIG.txt' file with the following parameters:
+To configure the parameters of the program you have to create a `CONFIG.txt` file with the following parameters:
 ```txt
 PATH_DBC_CAN0=Path
 PATH_DBC_CAN1=Path